Achieving success in Thai Massage therapy and overcoming challenges

 - Does it really help significantly or is the client just feeling better for a short while?

-Sometimes you work on a client, and you are in flow.
+Sometimes you work on a client, and you are in the flow.
 You spontaneously know exactly what to do.
-Your session seems tailor made for your client, and you find all the right spots to work on.
+Your session seems tailor-made for your client, and you find all the right spots to work on.

 You intuitively connect with your client, and the energy is flowing beautifully without any obstruction.
 Everything is perfect, and you don’t even know how it happened.
-It’s like a kind of magic.
+It feels like a kind of magic.